MapsPeople/web-ui/packages/map-template/README.md

 ```

 Add attributes to the web component as needed (see supported properties below).
-Use query parameters to configure the web component by setting the `supportsURLParameters` prop to `true`.
+Use query parameters to configure the web component by setting the `supports-url-parameter` attribute to `true`.

 ## Using just the browser